Wikia/app/JSCONVENTIONS.md

 }
 ```

-###Delete Operator###
+### Delete Operator

-Try to avoid using the delete operator.
-Contrary to what you might think, the delete operator doesn't actually clean up memory.
-Instead, removing properties actually changes the shape of objects and is bad for performance.
-It is better to set the property to null some other falsey value.
+Avoid using the delete operator.
+It is better to set the property to null or some other falsey value.

-Quoted from google's style guide:
+From Google's style guide:
 > "In modern JavaScript engines, changing the number of properties on an object is much slower than reassigning the values.
 The delete keyword should be avoided except when it is necessary to remove a property from an object's iterated list of keys, or to change the result of if (key in obj)."

 __Example:__